-‘Has multi-party democracy failed in India?
-People are wondering,’ says Amit Shah
+In a dig at Congress, Amit Shah says its failures made people doubt multi-party democratic system

 The Union home minister said the Narendra Modi government had a ‘no-tolerance’ approach to matters of national security.

-Union Home Minister Amit Shah on Tuesday stoked a controversy by asking if India’s multi-party democracy had failed, reported ANI.
-He said the makers of Constitution had envisaged an “equal, prosperous India”, and had adopted the multi-party democratic system so that all sections could have representation.
+Union Home Minister Amit Shah on Tuesday said the failures of previous Congress-led governments had made people question the efficacy of a multi-party democratic system, reported PTI.
+People were clueless about where the nation was heading and were wondering if the leadership had failed, he added.

-“Seventy years after Independence, the people of the nation had doubts in their mind if the multi-party parliamentary democratic system had failed,” ANI quoted the Bharatiya Janata Party president as saying.
+“Seventy years after Independence, the people of the nation had doubts in their mind if the multi-party parliamentary democratic system had failed,” said the Bharatiya Janata Party president.
 “Will it be able to meet our goals?
 They were disappointed.”
 Shah was addressing an event at the All India Management Association in New Delhi.

 The BJP secured a massive mandate in 2019 Lok Sabha elections.
 It is the first single party in three decades to win majority on its own.

-The Union home minister also criticised previous Congress-led governments.
-He said those tenures were marked by policy paralysis and the governments had no direction.
+The Union home minister said the tenures of the Congress governments were marked by policy paralysis and the governments had no direction.
 “There used to be news of corruption every day, borders were insecure, soldiers were beheaded, women felt unsafe and people protested on the roads every day,” he added.
 “The government was politically paralysed.
 No decisions were taken.”

 Taking a dig at former Prime Minister Manmohan Singh, Shah said in his government every minister considered himself the prime minister while he was ignored.

-Note: Corrections and clarifications: An earlier version of this article stated that Union Home Minister Amit Shah had said people were wondering if multi-party democracy had failed in India.
-The home minister was alluding to the doubts created in the minds of people by the alleged failures of previous Congress governments.
-The headline has been updated for clarity.